Overview of Visa and Access Requirements to Attend Folk Alliance International

 I Am Not From an “ESTA” Country.
 What Visa do I Need?

-- If you are not from a “visa waiver” country, you’ll need to seek a B1 visa through a US consulate, ideally a month or two before you travel.
+- If you are not from a “visa waiver” country, you’ll need to seek a B1 visa through a US consulate.
+Given ongoing issues at many U.S. embassies and consulates around the world related to COVID-19 and other issues, this may take several months, so the sooner you start the process the better.

 I Am a Canadian.
 Do I Need a Visa to Perform at FAI?